MYSTRANsolver/MYSTRAN/BUILD.md

 ## Troubleshooting

-While this process is meant to be straightforward, I've listed some of the more common issues that can arise.
+While this process is meant to be straightforward, here is a list of some of the more common issues that can arise.
 Other issues users find might be added here if it's not too specific.

-If your issue isn't here, you can always ask for help at the [MYSTRAN forum](https://www.mystran.com/forums/)!
+If your issue isn't here, you can always ask for help at the [MYSTRAN forum](https://www.mystran.com/forums/) or [Discord Chat] (https://discord.gg/BAdT6rJyFF)

 ---